UseongJ/Wordle_MEM/README.md

 The original MEM strategy uses a fixed value of $\lambda$ throughout the game.
 However, the best balance between information gain and candidate reduction may vary depending on the current candidate set.

 **Dynamic MEM** allows $lambda$ to be selected independently at each state.
-For each candidate set, it generates MEM-optimal guesses from multiple values of (\lambda), then uses a Bellman-style recursive evaluation to choose the guess with the lowest expected future cost.
+For each candidate set, it generates MEM-optimal guesses from multiple values of $\lambda$, then uses a Bellman-style recursive evaluation to choose the guess with the lowest expected future cost.

 Using the official Wordle answer set, Dynamic MEM achieved: